 On View: April 8-21, 9am – 4pm

 Band Concert, 7:30pm @ Presser Hall Auditorium

-Landmark Concert Series – Jazz Walk, time TBA @ Downtown Lindsborg
+Landmark Concert Series – Jazz Walk, 7 PM @ Downtown Lindsborg

 The third annual Jazz Walk will take place on April 12th in downtown Lindsborg.
 Miles Bonny will be the featured performer with the Draper Family Band.
 Mr. Bonny is a critically acclaimed trumpet player, DJ, record producer, and singer-song writer that we could not be more excited to bring to Lindsborg.
 In addition to being a world class musician, he also has a family connection to Dr. Emory Lindquist who was a past president of Bethany College.
 The Jazz Walk will take place in different locations downtown and then a parade to the Sundstrom Conference Center for the full group performance.
 There will be more details about the Jazz Walk to follow.